talkowski-lab/rCNV2/data_curation/phenotype/README.md

 #### A note on ICD-10 to HPO conversion

-For the UK BioBank, EstBB, and BioVU dataset, all phenotypes were encoded in [ICD-10 format](https://www.cms.gov/medicare/coding/icd10/) according to [the UK BioBank-sanctioned version of ICD-10](https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=19&nl=1).
+For the UK BioBank, EstBB, and BioVU dataset, all phenotypes were encoded in [ICD-10 format](https://www.cms.gov/medicare/coding/icd10/).

-Given the scope of analyses in this study, we reduced the 19,153 unique ICD-10 codes to a smaller subset relevant to this study.
+Given the scope of analyses in this study, we restricted to a smaller subset relevant to this study.
 This was accomplished through:
 1. Automated filtering (`prune_ukbb_icd10_dictionary.py`) to isolate ICD-10 codes with a cohort prevalance of at least 0.01% but no greater than 5%
 2. Manual review by a physician to further identify terms unlikely to have a strong genetic component.

 Afterwards, phenotypes for each sample were converted from ICD-10 to plain-text indications with `icd10_to_indication.py`.

-Once converted to plain-text indications, UK BioBank samples were subjected to indication-to-HPO conversion as described above.
+Once converted to plain-text indications, UK BioBank, EstBB, and BioVU samples were subjected to indication-to-HPO conversion as described above.

 ### Phenotype hierarchy